feynon/carlosbecker.com/content/post/2018-04-17-im-joining-totvs-labs.md

 It's time to face the new challenges ahead!

 Starting next week (Apr 23th), I'll be joining [TOTVS Labs](http://www.totvslabs.com/)!
-I’ll work remotely as a Site Reliability Engineer.
+I'll work remotely as a Site Reliability Engineer.

 I'm excited to see what we will accomplish together!